 If you’re the type who regularly follows automotive news, you must be quite familiar with the market research firm JD Power, which regularly conducts industry surveys both here and abroad.
 In a span of one month, the company has released two such studies specific to our car market: the 2019 Philippine Customer Service Index and the 2019 Philippine Sales Satisfaction Index.
-Both surveys aim to settle the score as to how locally based automakers have recently performed in the two aforementioned areas of the car business.
+Both surveys aim to show how locally based automakers have recently performed in the two aforementioned areas of the car business.

 For sales, the following six factors are considered: